kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 suggest themselves:

 \begin{enumerate}
-\item Were his abnormalities like synaesthesia and obsessive-compulsive disorder the result of his mental precocity and extraordinary visual sense?
+#.
+Were his abnormalities like synaesthesia and obsessive-compulsive
+disorder the result of his mental precocity and extraordinary visual sense?

-\item Are such conditions a ``compensatory'' accompaniment of genius?
+#.
+Are such conditions a ``compensatory'' accompaniment of genius?

-\item Was Tesla indeed autistic?
+#.
+Was Tesla indeed autistic?

-\item Could it be that Tesla had both the left and right hemispheres of his brain functioning well above the capacity of normal human beings?
+#.
+Could it be that Tesla had both the left and right hemispheres of his
+brain functioning well above the capacity of normal human beings?
 (Recall that when the word for an object was spoken he ``saw'' the object referred to as if it were right in front of his eyes.)

-\item Could this have led to some ``cross-wiring'' of his senses?
+#.
+Could this have led to some ``cross-wiring'' of his senses?

-\item Could it also have led to the m\'{e}lange of genius and eccentricity seen in him?
+#.
+Could it also have led to the m\'{e}lange of genius and eccentricity seen
+in him?
 \end{enumerate}